 Learn more about hair loss treatment at WebMD.com.

-To understand more about female hair loss in general and your condition in particular, contact the specialists at West Dermatology in Arizona, Nevada, or California.
-The expert staff has the training and experience to diagnose your particular pattern and prescribe the most effective treatment possible.
+West Dermatology has served more than 500,000 families in Nevada, Arizona, and California.
+Regardless if you’re seeing us in Hillcrest, Las Vegas, Gilbert, or any of our other office locations, you can be sure that you’re receiving the best dermatology treatment possible.
+To understand more about female hair loss in general and your condition in particular, please contact our specialists today.
+Our staff has the training and experience to diagnose your particular pattern and prescribe the most effective treatment possible.

 Next, read about Lupus Treatment.